Invariance Through Latent Alignment: Invariance Through Latent Alignment

-We seek to match the distribution over $z_t^{\tgt}$ with that over $z_t^{\src}$ by adapting the weights of the encoder $F$, without access to test-time rewards.
-We employ adversarial training to achieve this.
-Specifically, our architecture (Fig.~\ref{fig:method-adapt}) includes a discriminator $D$ that tries to distinguish between embeddings from the source domain $z^{\src}_t$ and those from the target domain $z^{\tgt}_t$.
-At the same time, we adapt the parameters of the encoder to produce a latent embedding that is indistinguishable to the discriminator.
-This results in matching latent distribution over $z_t^{\src}$ and $z_t^{\tgt}$.
-Following the Wasserstein GAN \citep{arjovsky2017wasserstein} formulation, we express our distribution matching loss as
+In addition to the dynamics consistency loss, we also introduce an adversarial learning objective (see Figure~\ref{fig:main-fig}), where a discriminator $D$ tries to distinguish between embeddings from the source domain $\srceq{z^{\src}_t}$ and those from the target domain $\tgteq{z^{\tgt}_t}$.
+We update the parameters of the encoder such that latent embeddings on the target domain are indistinguishable from those of the source domain.
+Using the earth-moving metric from~\citep{arjovsky2017wasserstein}, we express this distribution-matching objective as

-where $\bar{F}$ indicates that the weights of the network are frozen.
 The encoder tries to minimize this objective while the discriminator acts as an adversary and seeks to maximize it, resulting in a GAN-like minimax game.